 - 3.25.
 The village of Billingshurst lies on the junction of the A29 and the A272.
 These provide direct access to Horsham, Petworth, Petersfield, Haywards Heath, Pulborough and Bognor Regis, making it very well located to access other locations and as an accessible employment centre in its own right.
-Indeed, it is close to the Gatwick Diamond, a major focus for economic growth in this part of the South East region.
-It should be noted, however, that at peak times, the A29 and A272 are very congested and any road incident can render the routes untenable, with long and difficult diversions.
-The roads are not suited to bicycle traffic. - 3.26.
-Traffic through the village is a major concern.
+Indeed, it is close to the Gatwick Diamond, a major focus for economic growth in this part of the South East region. - 3.26.
+Traffic through the village, however, is a major concern.
 The presence of the industrial estates in the south of the village mean that many HGVs travel through the centre of the village, including passing the primary and secondary schools and along the High Street.
 This significantly reduces the quality of the environment and safety generally for residents, pedestrians and cyclists.